Berlin: City of Remembering and Forgetting

 Expectations of Participants

-Refrigeration is available for program duration.
+Refrigeration is available for the program duration.

 Students must work with the WWU Disability Access Center, Wilson Library 170, (360) 650-3083, drs@wwu.edu.
 For service eligibility, a complete diagnostic description from a qualified professional is required.
 Specific accommodations or services are determined on an individual basis and are modified to meet the unique needs of the student and their academic experience.
 Accommodation policies and procedures are highly individualized and centered on self-advocacy, realistic self-appraisal, and student growth.
 Each quarter, students need to activate their approved accommodations for each class.
 Students choose which of their approved accommodations they want to activate for each class.

 We strongly recommend that all students traveling on this Global Learning Program are fully vaccinated against COVID-19 to maximize the safety of the student cohort.
-Participants must be fully vaccinated against COVID-19 prior to departure, or provide a proof of an official COVID-19 vaccination waiver granted by WWU.
+Staying up to date with COVID-19 vaccines remains the most important step to protect yourself and your community.

 Participants are expected to abide by all attendance policies of the program, including those for classes and excursions, and to adhere to the program schedule.
 Since the programs are academic in nature, parents, friends, partners, and families are not permitted on any part of the Global Learning Program.
 Personal travel must be outside of the course dates and not conflict with coursework or excursion schedules.
 Travel plans should be vetted by faculty beforehand to ensure personal plans do not interfere with meeting the learning objectives of the course.